rachelgriffard/micRoclean/README.md

 devtools::install_github("rachelgriffard/micRoclean")
 ```

-The latest opitma release is available for download from the [repository](https://github.com/rachelgriffard/micRoclean).
+The latest micRoclean release is available for download from the [repository](https://github.com/rachelgriffard/micRoclean).

 ## Usage